 Regulation for Universal Access to Energy

 New online training!
-February – June 2018
+12 February – 25 June 2018

-FSR as part of its global initiatives is offering a online course focusing on energy sector issues pertinent to developing countries.
+FSR as part of its global initiatives is offering an online course focusing on energy sector issues pertinent to developing countries.
 This course will enable the learner in gaining a comprehensive vision to design appropriate policy and regulatory framework needed to ensure sustainable energy for all.

 The course analyses the multi-dimensional approach to energy access, by emphasising the role of regulation.
 This entails understanding of:

 - the interdependence of the tools available to address energy access including the technologies (traditional, clean & smart), finance, business models and regulatory instruments

 - the wider impact energy access has on health, education and on overall socio-economic development